Sorbonne University – Paris IAS research Chair on “Major Societal Changes”.

-S/he will benefit from the outstanding work conditions and the scientific environment of the Paris IAS, and will collaborate chiefly with Sorbonne University’s research teams and Interdisciplinary Institutes.
+S/he will benefit from the outstanding work conditions and the scientific environment of the Paris IAS, and will collaborate in priority with Sorbonne University’s research teams and Interdisciplinary Institutes.

 Societies facing major changes: impacts and ethical dimensions of environmental transition and/or artificial intelligence

-This research chair focused on the humanities and social sciences (HSS), but with an interdisciplinary and cross-sectoral dimension, aims to address two major societal challenges: the environmental transition and the growing importance of digital technologies and artificial intelligence.
+This research chair focuses on the humanities and social sciences (SSH), but with an interdisciplinary and cross-sectoral dimension, aims to address two major societal challenges: the environmental transition and the growing importance of digital technologies and artificial intelligence.
 These challenges will be studied through their impacts (social, economic, political, health...) and the ethical issues they raise.

 The notion of environmental transition, beyond environmental changes as such, refers to how societies will be able to position themselves to anticipate these changes, and adapt to them instead of merely undergoing them.
 The upheavals concern urban territories, where environmental issues and issues of social justice and governance are closely linked, as much as rural areas, which participate fully in the overall socio-economic ecosystem of societies.
 They also strongly affect extreme or “critical” environments, which are very vulnerable, with major consequences for plant or animal species, the economic and cultural pillars of local societies and the “sentinels” of ecosystems, as well as the human activities that take place there.

-In this area, the program welcomes all projects with a strong HSS component aiming at improving the understanding of the varied and systemic impacts of environmental changes (on resources, biodiversity, social cohesion, public health, democratic practices, etc.), developing prospective scenarios on the short- and long-term resilience capacities of societies, as well as measuring the ethical issues of human practices and policies (development of evaluation grids and indicators) to reduce the magnitude of the upheavals or allow us to adapt.
+In this area, the program welcomes all projects with a strong SSH component aiming at improving the understanding of the varied and systemic impacts of environmental changes (on resources, biodiversity, social cohesion, public health, democratic practices, etc.), developing prospective scenarios on the short- and long-term resilience capacities of societies, as well as analyzing and measuring the impact or ethical issues of human practices and policies (including the development of evaluation grids and indicators) designed to reduce the magnitude of the upheavals or allow us to adapt.